Italian Ricotta Pie

 Recipe ingredients for ricotta pie portioned out in small bowls.

-• Ricotta Cheese: Using good quality ricotta cheese is essential to the success of this recipe.
-You can use homemade ricotta cheese, which is easy to make and adds a special touch.
+Whole Milk Ricotta Cheese - Using good quality fresh ricotta cheese is essential for best results of this recipe.
+You can use my homemade ricotta cheese recipe, which is easy to make and adds a special touch.
+Drain it well, and blend it in a food process for an even smoother filling.
 If using store bought, look for impastata ricotta, which has been strained and blended to be extra thick and smooth, and can be found at Italian markets.
-If using ricotta from the grocery store, you must strain it first so that it's nice and thick.
+If using American ricotta from the grocery store, you must strain it first so that it's nice and thick to avoid a grainy texture.

-• Vanilla extract: The vanilla extract adds depth of flavor and enhances the sweetness of the pie.
-Be sure to use pure vanilla extract; I like to make my own vanilla extract at home, but store-bought works well too.
+Vanilla extract - Be sure to use pure vanilla extract; I like to make my own homemade vanilla extract, but store-bought works well too.
+You can also substitute almond extract.

-• Sour cream: The addition of sour cream adds a tangy richness to the pie and helps create a smooth, creamy filling.
+Sour cream - The addition of sour cream adds a tangy richness to the pie and helps create a smooth, creamy texture in the filling.

-• Lemon: The fresh lemon juice and zest add a bright, citrusy note to the pie.
+Lemon - The fresh lemon juice and lemon zest add a bright, citrusy note to the ricotta mixture.
 Make sure you're using fresh lemons for the best flavor.
+Orange zest or orange rind can also be substituted for a different twist.

-• Pasta Frolla: This is the traditional sweet Italian shortcrust dough used to make pies and crostate in Italy.
-You always have the option to use your favorite homemade pie crust recipe or store-bought for convenience.
+Pasta Frolla - This traditional sweet Italian shortcrust dough is used to make pies and Italian crostata in Italy.
+You can use my Pasta Frolla recipe, which can be made a food processor for convenience.
+You always have the option to use your favorite homemade pie dough recipe (Try this flaky pie crust recipe or this Crisco pie dough), or a store bought refrigerated pie dough (especially if you prefer a less sweet crust).

 Rolling out dough on a marbled surface.